 A Capstone course focusing on the synthesis of professional knowledge, skills, and attitudes in preparation for professional employment and lifelong learning.
+A minimum grade of "C" is required to pass this course.

 RADR 2266 Practicum (or Field Experience) - 2:0:16 Radiologic Technology/Science -